jackdewinter/pymarkdown/issues.md

   i.e. something looks like front-matter and should be interpretted as front-matter

 ## Priority 3 - Like To Solve in next 3 m

+- scan for `POGGER.debug(` and look for str() and other such things that are not necessary

 - md023 - can line 61 search be done more efficiently by looking for `{space}\x02` ?
 - in inline, does `if coalesced_stack and coalesced_stack[-1].is_block_quote_start:` really need